Telegram Stars Withdrawal: How to Cash Out

 Table of Contents

 Telegram Stars withdrawal routes your earned Stars through Fragment, converting them to Toncoin at roughly $0.013 per Star.
-The minimum is 1,000 Stars, newly earned Stars are locked for 21 days before you can move them, and every creator faces a choice most guides ignore: cash out or reinvest into channel ads that grow your base.
+The minimum is 1,000 Stars, newly earned Stars are locked for 21 days before you can move them, and the full path from earning Stars to cash in your bank takes 22–27 days.

 Golden star rising above a digital wallet with coin tokens flowing out — Telegram Stars withdrawal concept

-What Are Telegram Stars and How Do Creators Earn Them?
+What Are Telegram Stars and Who Can Withdraw Them?

 Telegram Stars are the platform’s native virtual currency.
 Fans buy Stars inside Telegram and send them to creators through paid reactions, paid content unlocks, Star Subscriptions, and tips on live streams.
 Creators receive 100% of Stars sent to them — Telegram takes zero commission on the creator side.